zen-fs/core/readme.md

 ## Backends

 ZenFS is modular and extensible.
-The core includes two built-in backends:
+The core includes some built-in backends:

 -   `InMemory`: Stores files in-memory.
 This is cleared when the runtime ends (e.g. a user navigating away from a web page or a Node process exiting)
 -   `Overlay`: Use read-only file system as read-write by overlaying a writable file system on top of it. ([copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write))
+-   `Fetch`: Downloads files over HTTP with the `fetch` API (_readonly_)
+-	`Port`: Interacts with a remote over a `MessagePort`-like interface (e.g. a worker)

 ZenFS supports a number of other backends.
 Many are provided as separate packages under `@zenfs`.
 More backends can be defined by separate libraries by extending the `FileSystem` class and providing a `Backend` object.

+As an added bonus, all ZenFS backends support syncrohnous operations.
+All of the backends included with the core are cross-platform.

 For more information, see the [docs](https://zen-fs.github.io/core).